Brandeis University Admissions

 - A Transfer College Report (pdf) from all colleges/universities you have attended as a degree-seeking student.

-- A letter of recommendation from a teacher who has instructed you in a core academic course (math, science, history, foreign language or English).
+- A letter of recommendation from a college instructor who has taught you in a core academic course (math, science, social sciences/humanities, languages or English).

 - A Mid-Term Report (pdf) that includes grades for all classes, if you're currently in school.